dragan-pecanac/CodeEasy-Solutions/README.md

 --->

 ## No Plagiarism
 If you are having any trouble with a specific problem please use the CodeEasy Forum or Community Solution on the problem in question.
-Asking/posting questions and sparking up a conversation with somebody is much more impactful to your learning than copying code.
+Asking/posting questions and sparking up a conversation with somebody is much more impactful to your learning than copying/pasting code.